Medical Imaging Costs

 - Share the study results with your referring physician/provider.

-Providers often charge different prices for the same imaging study, however, depending upon your insurance coverage, the amount that you will pay for an imaging test may have little relationship to the price set by the provider.
+Providers often charge different prices for the same imaging study.
+However, depending upon your insurance coverage, the amount that you will pay for an imaging exam may have little relationship to the price set by the provider.
 The amount charged to you, the patient, for an imaging exam depends on your insurance company and coverage.
 You may be charged a fixed fee, negotiated by the company and provider, or your insurance plan may require you to pay a percentage of charges over and above your premium, co-pay, and any deductible.

-The various possibilities are complex and different for each individual depending on the factors described above.
-It is best to contact your insurance provider to understand how your charges will be determined or, if you do not have insurance, to discuss it with the facility where you will be having your imaging done.
-If a portion of your charges are dependent on the exam prices set by the provider, you may also want to inquire about the provider’s price schedule.
+The various possibilities are complex and different for everyone.
+Contact your insurance provider to understand how your charges will be determined or, if you do not have insurance, to discuss it with the facility where you will be having your imaging done.

-When deciding where to have your imaging done, we recommend you consider the overall value of the exam.
-This is a reflection of both cost and the quality of the imaging study, interpretation by a physician/radiologist, and the service provided to you.
+When deciding where to have your imaging, we recommend you consider the overall value of the exam.
+This reflects both cost and the quality of the imaging study, interpretation by a physician/radiologist, and the service provided to you.
 The lowest price might not necessarily bring you the most value; you should consider your priorities for convenience, quality and overall cost.

 Estimating Your Costs